 Real Food Liz/Liz Wolfe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Regarding other affiliate links and affiliate relationships: I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 An underlined hyperlink denotes a sponsored, affiliate or Amazon Services LLC link from which I earn or have earned a fee.
 For more information, click here.

 Strategy number one: whoever you are, whether good cook, bad cook, or incomprehensibly kitchen-challenged (aka me) you NEED a pressure cooker.
 While this recipe is adaptable to the slow cooker, I'm tellin' ya.
 Pressure cooker.
-Click here for the one I have, which uses the stovetop.
-You can get electric ones too.
+The Instant Pot, in particular.

 No more opening the crock pot after “12 hours on low” only to find your